- What is a Fixed Deposit?

-An investor can open a tax-saving fixed deposit in the existing bank where he or she has an account, as well.
+An investor can open a tax saver FD account in the existing bank where he or she has an account, as well.
 An investor can talk to the relationship manager or visit the respective bank’s website and initiate the process.

-An investor can invest in fixed deposits offered by a bank in which he does not hold an account.
+You can invest in tax saver FD offered by a bank in which he does not hold a savings account.
 Here, the investor will have to complete your Know-your-customer(KYC) requirements.

-Below are a few documents that are required to complete your KYC :
+Below are a few documents that are required to complete your KYC for FD account :

 Once you complete the KYC requirements, you can easily start a tax-saving fixed deposit with that bank.

-ELSS and tax-saving fixed deposits are both good investment options but differ in terms of various aspects.
+ELSS or Equity Linked Savings Scheme and tax saving fixed deposits are both good investment options but differ in terms of various aspects.
 Below is a table reflecting the differences between the same :